DanielSchuette/cloningPrimer/README.md

 ```

-**NOTE**: You can install the CLI without installing **GO** by going to the `./bin` directory of this repository and downloading the respective binary for your operating system.
+**NOTE**: You can install the CLI without installing **Go** by going to the `./bin` directory of this repository and downloading the respective binary for your operating system.
 However, this is not recommended because you will have to download the example files (in `./app/assets`) manually as well if you want to run the example code below and you cannot use the local web app or the API.

 You can run a local version of the *Cloning Primer* [web app](http://cloningprimer.com), too: